CamilleOnoda/CamilleOnoda/README.md

 I started learning HTML and CSS fundamentals with the courses provided by <a href="https://teamtreehouse.com/" target="_blank" rel="noopener noreferrer">Team Treehouse</a>.
 <br>I am currently going through the <a href="https://www.theodinproject.com/paths" target="_blank" rel="noopener noreferrer">Odin Project</a> curriculum and I aim to become a full-stack developper!

-<p>I also love to share what I learn and help others, this is why I started a blog, <a href="https://codecraftingchronicles.substack.com/" target="_blank" rel="noopener noreferrer">Code Crafting Chronicles</a>.
+<p>I also love to share what I learn and help others with my blog: <a href="https://codecraftingchronicles.substack.com/" target="_blank" rel="noopener noreferrer">Code Crafting Chronicles</a>.
-I want to document this journey and keep myself accountable.</p>
+I talk about what I am learning, share the programs I build, and provide updates on the coding challenges I engage with on a weekly basis.</p>

 Feel free to <a href="mailto: info@camilleonoda.com">reach out</a> if you find anything interesting!
 You can also learn more about me via my <a href="https://linkedin.com/in/camilleonoda">LinkedIn</a> page.